-If there are staff professional development days at the start of the school year where students do not attend the school, enter the first day that students were to attend the school as 31 January 2022 for all schools.
-Although staff may attend earlier, for example on Thursday, 20 January 2022 and Friday, 21 January 2022, 31 January 2022 is considered to be the start date for all schools.
+If there are staff professional development days at the start of the school year where students do not attend the school, enter the first day that a student was to attend the school for the calendar year.
+For example, if staff are to attend on Thursday, 19 January 2023 and Friday, 20 January 2023 and students start on Monday, 23 January 2023, enter 23 January 2023 as the start date.